Chart Color Schemes

 Surrey Hills (East) - Mont Albert demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Surrey Hills (East) - Mont Albert is notably higher than broader Australian benchmarks.
-55.7% of residents aged 15 and above have university qualifications, compared to the national average of 30.4% and Victoria's 33.4%.
-Bachelor degrees are most prevalent at 33.6%, followed by postgraduate qualifications (16.5%) and graduate diplomas (5.6%).
-Vocational pathways account for 18.5% of qualifications among those aged 15 and above, with advanced diplomas making up 10.5% and certificates 8.0%.
+Educational attainment in Surrey Hills (East) - Mont Albert is significantly higher than broader benchmarks.
+55.7% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 33.4% statewide in Victoria.
+Bachelor degrees are the most common at 33.6%, followed by postgraduate qualifications (16.5%) and graduate diplomas (5.6%).
+Vocational pathways account for 18.5% of qualifications among those aged 15+, with advanced diplomas at 10.5% and certificates at 8.0%.

 Frequently Asked Questions - Education